facebookresearch/fastMRI/models/varnet/README.md

 ## End-to-End Variational Networks for Accelerated MRI Reconstruction Model

-This directory contains an implementation for the method described in `End-to-End Variational Networks for Accelerated MRI Reconstruction Model` in PyTorch.
+This directory contains a PyTorch implementation for the method described in `End-to-End Variational Networks for Accelerated MRI Reconstruction Model`.

 To start training the model, run:
 ```bash